Students discover where aquatic invasives can hide on standard equipment for kayaking on the lake

 Prevent the spread of aquatic invasive species.

-This exhibit may look like a typical kayak and paddle set-up, but it tells a much deeper story.
-Through augmented reality (AR), visitors are invited to explore how aquatic invasive species (AIS) can silently travel from one lake or river to another by hitching a ride on gear that’s not properly cleaned.
+This exhibit may look like a typical kayak and paddle set-up, but take a closer look for a deeper story.
+Using an iPad interactive, visitors are invited to explore how aquatic invasive species (AIS) can travel from one lake or river to another by hitching a ride on gear that’s not properly cleaned.

 Take action: Clean, Drain, Dry.